ansible/awx/docs/docsite/rst/userguide/overview.rst

    pair: features; jobs, slicing
    pair: features; jobs, distribution

-As automation moves enterprise-wide, the need to automate at scale grows. |At| offer the ability to take a fact gathering or configuration job running across thousands of machines and slice it into individual job slices that can be distributed across your |at| cluster for increased reliability, faster job completion, and better cluster utilization.
+As automation moves enterprise-wide, the need to automate at scale grows.
+AWX offer the ability to take a fact gathering or configuration job running across thousands of machines and slice it into individual job slices that can be distributed across your AWX cluster for increased reliability, faster job completion, and better cluster utilization.
 If you need to change a parameter across 15,000 switches at scale, or gather information across your multi-thousand-node RHEL estate, you can now do so easily.